ericrkuo/DeadCodeRemover/README.md

   - Support class definitions (e.g. self.foo(a))
   - Else statements in while loops and for loops
   - Assignments in while loops and if statements
-  - Support aliasing and global variables
+  - Support aliasing, class definitions, global variables and more.
 - Analysis Optimizations
   - More advanced algorithms for finding effective variables
   - Less pessimistic assumptions for variable dependencies